farisk263/Assessment/README.md

 # Assessment for ACE Resources

-This repository contains Jupyter notebooks used for analyzing two case studies.
+My name is Muhammad Faris bin Kamaludin.
+This repository contains Jupyter notebooks used for analyzing two case studies provided for ACE Resources pre-screening exercise.

 ## Dependencies